H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 5. Select the destination folder to save the output file
 6. Click ***Generate*** to start processing the files.

+###### Note:
+Compiling the game will speed up the generation of ray cast data because the computer does not have to deal with the overhead of the Unity Editor.

+To compile the game, Click on *File > Build and Run*.

 ## Output
 A CSV (Comma Separated Value) file will be generated in the destination folder.